fdecunta/updatecsv/README.md

 updatecsv experiment_2023.csv aboveground_biomass.csv
 ```

-The program creates a backup file, updates the original file, and prints the changes to stdout.
+The program creates a backup file, updates the original file, and prints the changes in the terminal.

 ### Options